uwe-app/website/site/docs/other/error-page.md

 rewrite-index = false
 ```

-Note that we disable `rewrite-index` otherwise the file could be written to `404/index.html`!
+Note that we disable `rewrite-index` otherwise the file would be written to `404/index.html`!

 {{> next-page menu="other-idx"}}